 There are many different types of fractures.
 Some fractures are small, such as hairline cracks, and some are more complex, such as a bone that has been crushed and broken into several pieces.

-WHAT IS FRACTURES AND HOW DO I KNOW IF I HAVE IT?
+WHAT ARE FRACTURES AND HOW DO I KNOW IF I HAVE ONE?

 Non-surgical treatment of fractures includes immobilizing the affected bone by bracing, soft cast, hard cast, or a similar treatment.

 Surgical treatment of fractures depends on the type, severity, and location of the fracture.
 It may involve the use of internal fixation hardware, such as metal screws, rods, and plates.
 In other cases, it may also involve the use of bone graft or external fixation devices.

 WHAT OUR PATIENTS ARE SAYING